highcharts-for-python/highcharts-gantt/docs/using.rst

 Standard Methods
 =======================================

-Every single object supported by the Highcharts Stock API corresponds to a Python class in **Highcharts Stock for Python**.
-You can find the complete list in our comprehensive :doc:`Highcharts Stock for Python API Reference <api>`.
+Every single object supported by the Highcharts Gantt API corresponds to a Python class in **Highcharts Gantt for Python**.
+You can find the complete list in our comprehensive :doc:`Highcharts Gantt for Python API Reference <api>`.

-These classes generally inherit from the :class:`HighchartsMeta <highcharts_stock.metaclasses.HighchartsMeta>` metaclass, which provides each class with a number of standard methods.
-These methods are the "workhorses" of **Highcharts Stock for Python** and you will be relying heavily on them when using the library.
+These classes generally inherit from the :class:`HighchartsMeta <highcharts_gantt.metaclasses.HighchartsMeta>` metaclass, which provides each class with a number of standard methods.
+These methods are the "workhorses" of **Highcharts Gantt for Python** and you will be relying heavily on them when using the library.
 Thankfully, their signatures and behavior is generally consistent - even if what happens "under the hood" is class-specific at times.